 Medical malpractice cases are complex, and a failure to diagnose case can be especially difficult to prove.
 Not only will you need to establish what the doctors did do, but you will also need to prove that what a reasonably competent doctor should have done instead that would have prevented the actual harm you had suffered.
 An experienced medical malpractice lawyer will help you decide whether you have a case to bring.

 If you or a loved one has suffered due to a medical professional’s failure to diagnose, you will need an attorney to collect the facts and evidence needed, secure the testimony of expert witnesses, aggressively pursue your claim to hold your doctors responsible for their negligence, and fight for the compensation you deserve.
-Contact a medical malpractice lawyer at O’Keeffe O’Brien Lyson Foss today, or call 701-235-8000 or 877-235-8002 (toll free).
+Contact a medical malpractice lawyer at O’Keeffe O’Brien Lyson Attorneys today, or call 701-235-8000 or 877-235-8002 (toll free).